topshik/skoltech_dl2020/README.md

 Here one can find my solutions for homework assignments.

 ### Week 1
-Numpy implementations of all basic layers
+Numpy implementation of all basic layers

 ### Week 2
 Pytorch basics, classification for Tiny ImageNet